honeydew-ai/snowflake-world-tour-2025-demo/README.md

 1. Go to the `detailed_reviews` entity, add an **Attribute** named `review_month`, of type `date` with the definition `DATE_TRUNC(MONTH, detailed_reviews.date)`, and add it.

    Explanation: we want to use this attribute to group metrics by month.

 1. Go to the `detailed_reviews` entity, add an **Metric** named `reviews_by_month`, of type `number` with the definition `detailed_reviews.count GROUP BY (*, detailed_reviews.review_month)`, and add it.

    Explanation: we want to use this metric to calculate number of reviews per month.

-1. Go to the `detailed_reviews` entity, add an **Metric** named `avg_reviews_by_month`, of type `float` with the definition `AVG(detailed_reviews.reviews_by_month)`, and add it.
+1. Go to the `detailed_reviews` entity, add an **Metric** named `avg_reviews_by_month`, of type `float` with the definition `AVG(detailed_reviews.reviews_by_month)`.
+   Set the description to `Use this metric whenever asked about average reviews per month`, and add the metric.

    Explanation: this is a complex composite metric that can aggregate on top of the previous metric.

-1. Go to the `avg_reviews_by_month` metric's `Advanced` tab, and add the following to the `AI Description` (click the `Edit` button):

-   `Use this metric whenever asked about average reviews per month`.

-   This will ensure that the AI know how and when to use this metric.

 1. Go to the `Domains` section, edit the `airbnb` domain (using the `Edit` button on the right) and add the newly created `review_month`, `reviews_by_month` and `avg_reviews_by_month` fields to it.

    Explanation: We are curating the context of what the AI Analyst can use from the schema.
    It will only use items included in the domain.

+1. Explore the description of the domain.
+It can be used to provide additional guidelines to the ai.
+   You can later on experiment by changing it and seeing how that affects the AI answers.

 ## Deep Analysis

 1. Navigate to the **Analyst** section.